 In the lighter category, the Israeli company IAI offers its rotary screws, 12-kg mini-Panther and 65-kg Panther.
 These fixed wing systems have an 1,5 and 4 flight duration of an hour, respectively; compare with 40 minutes of Ghost 4,8 kg of the same company, which has a tandem rotor pattern.

 Ghost drone with tandem rotors

-Airbus D & S offers the Copter City 12-kg UAV and 30-kg Copter 4 UAV with a flight duration of 35 and 120 minutes, respectively.
-In 2014, it was announced that China is developing the Clean Energy Helicopter accumulator helipod based on CAIC's 220-kg U8E.
+Airbus D&S offers 12-kg Copter City UAVs and Copter 30 4-kg UAVs with a flight duration of 35 and 120 minutes, respectively.
+In 2014, it was announced that China was developing a Clean Energy Helicopter based on CAIC's 220 kg U8E.

 The R-Bat drone weighing 93 kg from Northrop Grumman is a reconnaissance version of the Yamaha R-Max, one of the lightest in its category.
 As a product of Yamaha, he flew over two million hours while spraying crops in Australia, Japan and South Korea.
 The R-Bat helipad has a flight duration of more than 4 hours.